imamahasane/TensorFlow_2.0/README.md

 TensorFlow has two main components that we will try to understand
 1. Graphs
 2. Sessions
+### Tensors
+Tensors are multi-dimensional arrays with a uniform type (called a dtype).
+You can see all supported dtypes at tf.dtypes.DType.

+If you're familiar with NumPy, tensors are (kind of) like np.arrays.

 ### Module 2: Core Learning Algorithms
 ->